 With the Achilles injury he suffered during the 2017 season, his trade value was minimal as the 2018 offseason began.

 On March 7, 2018, Sherman sent goodbye texts to teammates and his mother posted on Facebook that he was no longer going to play for Seattle.
-In a phone conversation that day, Pete Carroll and John Schneider reportedly asked him to take a pay cut from his $11 million salary.
-He declined and they said they would see if any team wanted to trade for him.
+In a phone conversation that day, John Schneider apparently had told him they were going to release him.

 On March 9, the team released Sherman.